francescodestro/vitraPro/README.md

       States distributed with respect to two infection ages: the output is a matrix.
 Each row of the matrix represents the state distribution at a time instant.
           Co:         Time profile of concentration of coinfected cells - [cell/mL]
-          B1_Co:      Time profile of concentration of virus 1 genome bound to coinfected cells - [vg/cell] (per cell basis)
+          B1_Co:      Time profile of concentration of virus 1
+                      bound to coinfected cells - [vg/cell] (per cell basis)
-          B2_Co:      Time profile of concentration of virus 2 genome bound to coinfected cells - [vg/cell] (per cell basis)
+          B2_Co:      Time profile of concentration of virus 2
+                      bound to coinfected cells - [vg/cell] (per cell basis)
-          B1_Co_pc:   Time profile of concentration of virus 1 genome bound to coinfected cells - [vg/cell] (per cell basis)
+          B1_Co_pc:   Time profile of concentration of virus 1
+                      bound to coinfected cells - [vg/cell] (per cell basis)
-          B2_Co_pc:   Time profile of concentration of virus 2 genome bound to coinfected cells - [vg/cell] (per cell basis)
+          B2_Co_pc:   Time profile of concentration of virus 2
+                      bound to coinfected cells - [vg/cell] (per cell basis)
           N1_Co:      Time profile of concentration of virus 1 genome in nucleus of coinfected cells - [vg/cell] (per cell basis)